AbuNSarker/AbuNSarker/README.md

 ### Hi there, I'm Abu Naser!!!👋

-- 👉 I’m currently working on and corrosion project and building knowledge exchange app using MySQL, Express.JS, React.JS and Node.JS.
+- 👉 I’m currently working on and corrosion project and creating knowledge exchange app using MySQL, Express.JS, React.JS and Node.JS.
 - 👉 I’m currently learning everything 😄...
 ML, DL, Flux and Spring-boot frameworks
 - 👉 I’m looking to collaborate on ML and Deep learning project
 - 👉 I’m looking for help with AWS